There was this particular, strikingly Blue Mansion in Penang that I decided to visit – the Cheong Fatt Tze Mansion.

 Fengshui aspects of the Blue Mansion

-I also remember something about the Blue Mansion being built with a mountain at its back, facing the direction of the sea at the front, hence the wind will flow in a certain, desired direction.
-It is believed that a mountain behind you while you work is good, as it gives you a strong backing and support, get it?
-Pardon my amateurish explanations though!
+I also remember something the guide said about the Blue Mansion being built with a mountain at its back, facing the direction of the sea at the front.
+The wind will thus flow through in a certain, desired direction.
+In Fengshui, it is commonly believed that a mountain behind you while you work is good (in offices, this is adapted to having the wall behind you), as it gives you a strong backing and support.
+Please pardon my amateurish explanations though!

 After all that, the guide used a term to summarize what fengshui meant as depicted in the house: Environmental Science.
 From then onwards, I have never looked at Fengshui the same way again.